vmsmith/CookBook/beans_foul_medames.md

 * 1 medium-large onion, diced
 * 400 gram can of tomatoes (240 grams of tomato)
 * Chopped garlic
-* 1/2 teaspoon of harissa
+* 1 - 1 1/2 teaspoons of harissa
+* 1 teaspoon of cumin
 * 2 eggs

-* 1/4 teaspoon of cumin
 * Lemon juice
 * Chopped parsley
 * Olive oil